 Should you need us we are willing to do an estimate to repair for the bad work you have received and go to court with you.
 This service does not fit under our free estimate section as this a a very long process.
 These are not our normal hourly charges as you have already been taken advantage of.
 We are here to help not pile on to an already bad situation.

 In the end an investment into your home is a massive decision and should not be taken lightly.
 It is an exercise of trust and sometime construction companies do not see this as a trust, just another job.
 You are allowing strangers into your home doing work you do not know how to do.
 Some see this as an advantage that they can exploit.
 We see this as a place to allow learning.
 We keep our customers informed and include them in the processes involved.
-Weather you are looking for a contractor to start your project or one to repair something that has gone wrong, we are here.
+Whether you are looking for a contractor to start your project or one to repair something that has gone wrong, we are here.
 We can bring education, understanding, and help in a time of need.
 We don’t care if you hired us for a project or not please feel free to reach out to us at any time you have questions or concerns.
 This could save you thousands or just put your mind a ease.
 We are here to help.
 We live here with all of you and want our community to feel safe within their homes.